yshmarov/yshmarov.github.io/_posts/2022-12-04-background-jobs-good-job.md

 *"Background jobs"* or *"background workers"* are a very important concept in software development.
 You can create complete architecture based on tasks that will perform independently from the client side request-response cycle.

+Background jobs are often used for processing heavy tasks that take too long to perform during a typical web request.
+Additionally, you can use them when the user is not expecting an output immediately.

 Jobs can be scheduled to be processed:
 - As soon as there is resource capacity
 - Once, at a specific time